 Additionally, center time is simply the best time of the day.
 I do centers separately from reading groups, but you can do it any way you want to.
-Check out ways you can make center time a HUGE success in your classroom to review and master skills, but also as remediation and as learning accelerate.
+Check out ways you can make the center time a HUGE success in your classroom to review and master skills, but also as remediation and as learning accelerates.
 (Think spiraling review.)

 9. Sight Words

 Finally, what about that first week of school?
 I know that has you sweating already.
 We can set you up for success with that as well.
 Here is a freebie art project that I do each and every year on the first day.
 As a matter of fact, we use it for the cover of our scrapbook as well.
-The first lesson every single Kindergarten teacher uses the first few weeks of school involves procedures and rules.
+The first lesson every single Kindergarten teacher uses during the first few weeks of school involves procedures and rules.
 Check out this post about School Rules that will be a HUGE time saver.

 Lastly, Kindergarten is a true and complete blessing to teach.
 Be forewarned; you will work harder than you ever thought possible.
 You will love them more than you ever knew.
 You will see them grow more than you will ever see another student grow.
 And then you will give them up to another grade knowing you were the teacher who taught them to read. 🙂

-Don’t be nervous… instead check out my webinar for New to Kindergarten teachers
+Don’t be nervous… instead, check out my webinar for New to Kindergarten teachers

 on my Sharing Kindergarten Facebook page by clicking here.